Olatubosun/rocksdb.docs/Choose-Level-Compaction-Files.md

 ## Introduction
-Level compaction style is the default compaction style of RocksDB so it is also the most widely used compaction style among users.
-Sometimes users are curious that how level compaction choose which files to be compacted in each compaction.
-In this wiki, we will elaborate more on this topic to save your time in reading code :smirk:
+Level compaction style is the default compaction style of RocksDB, so it is also the most widely used compaction style among users.
+Sometimes users are curious that how level compaction chooses which files to be compacted in each compaction.
+In this wiki, we will elaborate more on this topic to save your time in reading code :smirk:.

 ## Steps
 1. Go from level 0 to highest level to pick the level, L<sub>b</sub>, that the score of this level is the largest and is larger than 1 as the compaction base level.